praveenharan/data_analysis/README.md

 |               | department         |               | Department offering the course  |
 |               | credits            |               | Number of credits awarded       |

-*(Note: For a real project, you would typically generate and include a proper ERD image here, perhaps using tools like dbdiagram.io or Lucidchart.)*

 ## Files in this Repository

 * `db_schema.sql`: SQL script to define and create the database tables.